 Internal benchmarks are valuable because no two organizations are exactly alike.
 Your organization won’t have the same culture as others, even those of similar size or industry.

-At the end of the day, benchmarks don’t tell you how to improve.
+At the end of the day, survey benchmarks don’t tell you how to improve.
 They help you understand positive or negative gaps compared to other organization.

 Focus on your engagement drivers to improve what influences engagement the most inside your own organization, strive for continuous improvement, and recognize that your organization’s unique strategy, goals, and culture should shape how you define “good” rather than solely relying on external benchmarks.